Barry, Eaton, Ingham, and Shiawassee

 The soil filters the effluent as it passes through the pore spaces.
 Chemical and biological processes treat the effluent before it reaches groundwater, or a restrictive layer, such as hardpan, bedrock, or clay soils.
-These processes work best where the soil is somewhat dry and permeable, and contains plenty of oxygen for several feet below the drain field.
-The size and type of drainfield depends on the estimated daily wastewater flow and soil conditions.
+These processes work best where the soil is somewhat dry and permeable and contains plenty of oxygen for several feet below the drain field.
+The size and type of drain field depend on the estimated daily wastewater flow and soil conditions.

 Even a properly designed and installed septic system cannot treat wastewater if the tank is not used and maintained properly.
 Here are a few tips for installing and using your septic system: